agalanov/yellowtip-reservations-react/COMPLETE_SETUP_GUIDE.md

 └── COMPLETE_SETUP_GUIDE.md
 ```

-This completes the full setup and migration of the YellowTip Reservations system from PHP to React MUI TypeScript with a modern backend API.
+This completes the full setup and migration of the Myolika Reservations system from PHP to React MUI TypeScript with a modern backend API.